Punjab gharana: Zakir Hussain (1951-2024)

-Zakir Hussain was the most famous and influential tabla player of the modern age.
-Ustad Zakir Hussain was more than a brilliant tabla player, he was a musical phenomenon who has changed the way we think about the tabla and the musicians who play it.
-It is difficult to think of anyone else in the world who has made the instrument tabla such a lovable one ...
-The son of Allarakha Khan, he endeared himself to the world as a most sensitive and responsive accompanist, a dazzling soloist, and an adventurous fusion player (most notably with Shakti in the 1970s).
-Hussain was a child prodigy, and was touring by the age of twelve.
-He went to the United States in 1970, embarking on an international career which includes more than 160 concert dates a year.
-He has composed and recorded many albums and soundtracks, and has received widespread recognition as a composer for his many ensembles and collaborations.
+Zakir Hussain is widely regarded as one of the greatest tabla players of his generation.
+The son of Allarakha Khan, he has composed, performed, and recorded for a great many projects across his career, having earned four Grammy Awards out of nine nominations.
+Hussain moved to and was based out of San Francisco in the late 1960's leading up to his death, but by the 1970's was touring prolifically, often playing over 150 dates a year.
+He was a core member of Shakti (band), and toured with other notable artists such as Earth, Wind & Fire, Mahavishnu, and Kitarō.
+He died 15 December 2025 from complications with idiopathic pulmonary fibrosis in San Francisco.

-Yogesh Samshi (born 1968)
+Yogesh Samsi (born 1968)

 Pandit Yogesh Samsi born in Mumbai to renowned vocalist Pandit Dinkar Kaikini.[3]
 His father the eminent vocalist Dinkar Kaikini initiated Yogesh at the age of six.[4]
 At the age of four he started learning the tabla from Pandit H. Taranth Rao.
 Later, he sought the guidance of Ustad Allarakha Khan, one of the greatest percussionists.
 He spent 23 years under the tutelage of Allarakha.

 Yogesh Samsi has accompanied the top grade instrumentalists and vocalists and dancers of India, including Ustad Vilayat Khan, Pt.
 Ajoy Chakroborty, Pt Dinkar Kaikini, Pandit Bhimsen Joshi, Pt Shivkumar Sharma, Pt Hariprasad Chaurasia, Ken Zuckerman and Pt Birju Maharaj.
 He strives to keep up his revered Guru's word of preserving the tradition in the presentation of tabla solo.
 He also appeared in the first episode of Idea Jalsa with Shivkumar Sharma & Takahiro Arai.